Philippe de Commines: Service of Louis XI

 D'Israeli says Commines so resented his nickname that it was the reason he suddenly left Burgundy and went into the service of the French king, but the financial incentives offered by Louis provide a more than adequate explanation: Commines was still heavily burdened with his father's debts.
 He fled by night from Normandy on 7 August 1472, and joined Louis near Angers.
-On the following morning, when Duke Charles discovered his servant and god-brother missing, he confiscated all of Commines' property.
+On the following morning, when Duke Charles discovered his servant and god-brother missing, he confiscated all of Commines's property.
 These were later given to Philip I of Croÿ-Chimay.